Have an idea you would like to pitch but not sure if you should apply?

 - You’re currently a full-time University of Waterloo undergraduate student, graduate student or postdoc

-- You have a tech-based idea or concept that could be turned into a startup
+- You have an idea or concept that has the potential to be turned into a tech startup (i.e. it has big market potential and is highly scalable).

 - You and your idea/team haven’t received $50K or more in funding (e.g. from grants, Velocity Fund Pitch Competition)